Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Results

+When spatial points are selected randomly, $\lambda^T(\text{APD})$ improves its accuracy at limited resolution, indicating that stochastic selection of measurement locations effectively mitigates the biases of sparse uniform grids and provides a more robust representation of the underlying dynamics by avoiding non-representative spatial configurations.
+In contrast, the $\lambda^S(\text{APD})$ algorithm's one-step divergence formulation is inherently stable and reaches rapid convergence even with minimal spatial data, making it less sensitive to the specific arrangement of sampling points.

-Figure~\ref{fig:exp2} illustrates the effect of varying APD sequence length.
-As expected, the temporal method benefits greatly from longer sequences, consistent with its role in capturing long-term divergence behavior.
+Figure~\ref{fig:exp2} illustrates the effect of varying the number of APDs used per point.
+As expected, the temporal method benefits greatly from more APDs used, consistent with its role in capturing long-term divergence behavior.
 The spatial method, however, again shows minimal dependence on sequence length due to its one-step formulation.
-While this robustness allows it to calculate with shorter time series, the resulting precision saturates at an RMSE around 0.06.
+While this robustness allows it to obtain higher accuracy with shorter time series, the resulting precision saturates at an RMSE around 0.062.

-These experiments reveal a trade-off between the two methods.
-The temporal approach is data-intensive but capable of higher precision when adequate input is available.
-The spatial method is more data-efficient and performs surprisingly well in spatiotemporally chaotic regimes, where long APD sequences help compensate for reduced spatial information.
-However, in cases dominated by purely spatial or purely temporal chaos, spatial method may require more samplings to converge.

-This distinction is particularly relevant for experimental applications where spatial resolution or temporal duration is limited.
-Depending on the constraints, one can prioritize the method that balances accuracy with available data.
+We further investigated the influence of temporal resolution on estimation accuracy by applying a downsampling factor $M$ to the measurement time step $dt$.
+As shown in Figure~\ref{fig:exp3}, in general, estimation quality decreases with increasing $M$, with the critical threshold, beyond which the error grows, occurring at $M = 4$ for $\lambda^T(\text{APD})$ and $M = 6$ for $\lambda^S(\text{APD})$.

+To further evaluate the robustness of the APD-based LE estimation methods under imperfect measurement conditions, we analyzed the effect of measurement noise.
+Figure~\ref{fig:exp4} illustrates RMSE as a function of added Gaussian noise.
+At low noise levels (between 0\% and 10\%), both methods demonstrate high accuracy with similarly low error rates.
+However, as noise exceeds 15\%, the error for the temporal method grows more rapidly than the error for teh spatial method, ultimately reaching an RMSE above 0.6 at 30\% noise compared to 0.4 for the spatial method.
+Because $\lambda^S(\text{APD})$ leverages spatial correlations across the tissue, it inherently filters out localized, independent random fluctuations.
+Consequently, it maintains a lower RMSE, confirming that the spatial APD method is advantageous for applications where elevated noise levels are unavoidable.